cartoon-raccoon/oyster/docs/functions.md

 To look at the other programming constructs, see [Scripting Constructs](scripting.md).

 ### Functions
 Functions are simply blocks of commands assigned to a common identifier, and are run together, in the sequence specified.
 While similar to aliases. functions differ in that like real programming functions, they can be passed parameters.
-They are also more versatile than aliases, in that they can easily contain scripting constructs.
+They are also more versatile than aliases, in that they can easily contain scripting constructs, and can be used to run multiple scripting constructs on demand with a single word.

 Functions are defined with the `func` keyword, and are called with the name and `()` concatenated to the back.
 To denote the end of the function, you must use the `endfn` keyword.